-Lampshaded in an episode of Johnny Test, where Johnny gets turned into a mouse and then chased by his intelligent cat nemesis Mister Mittens.
-Along with several other Shout Outs to Tom And Jerry, at one point while fleeing he muses "I never knew this room was so long... and how many times have I seen that computer?
+Lampshaded in an episode of Johnny Test, where Johnny gets turned into a mouse and then chased by his intelligent cat nemesis Mr. Mittens.
+Along with several other Shout Outs to Tom and Jerry, at one point while fleeing he muses "I never knew this room was so long... and how many times have I seen that computer?
 There it is again!"

 In its 19 December 2006 headline on the death of Joseph Barbera (of Hanna-Barbera), Fark Dot Com acknowledged this trope with a joke that had been floating around Usenet: "Joseph Barbera dies.
 Funeral procession to pass same three buildings every two seconds."